-Deferred Revenue: For projects spanning multiple years, programs funded on a different fiscal year, and planned activities that were not completed in the year budgeted for various reasons
+Deferred Revenue: For projects spanning multiple years, programs funded on a different fiscal year, and planned activities that were not completed in the year budgeted for various reasons.
 Transfer Payment: provincial/federal funding through an application process (i.e. NBMCA must apply for the funds annually)

 Corporate Services: Program from 2024 onwards per the updated Conservation Authorities Act.
-Includes adminstrative building capital costs, office hardware and equipment, vehicle fleet.
+Includes administrative building capital costs, office hardware and equipment, vehicle fleet.

 Administrative building capital costs at 15 Janey Ave, North Bay, are expected to decrease substantially in 2026 and increase after 2034 based on repair/replacement timing of capital parts.

 Fleet vehicles are planned to be replaced 2025 through 2032 based on lifespan and condition.

-Fleet venicles are planned to be replaced 2025 through 2032 based on lifespan and condition.